Best Cities in Portugal to Get Off the Beaten Path

 Barcelos is around 60 km north of Porto and easily reached by car or train, although the more adventurous can get there by walking the Central Route of the Camino Portugues.
 In the Minho province of Portugal, Barcelos sits on the bank of the Rio Cavado, separated from Barcelinhos by a medieval bridge.

-Start your visit at the ruins of Paco dos Condes de Barcelos (Counts of Barcelos Palace) overlooking the river.
-Dating from the 15th century, the ruins house some interesting stonework and azulejos (tiles found throughout Portugal).
+First, visit the ruins of Paco dos Condes de Barcelos (Counts of Barcelos Palace) overlooking the river to get an eyeful of some interesting stonework and azulejos (tiles found throughout Portugal).
+The ruins date from the 15th century, so history buffs especially won’t want to miss out.

 Barcelos is a walkable city easily explored on foot, so spend some time wandering through its narrow streets and pretty squares before heading to Jardim das Barrocas.
 Here, as well as at the beautiful gardens, you’ll find the Igreja do Bom Jesus da Cruz and Torre do Cimo da Vila.
 From the top of the medieval tower, you’ll be rewarded with views across Barcelos and beyond.